 Located across the street from The Diamond, the ultra-cool L'Abattoir is both one of the best restaurants in Gastown and one of the best Vancouver cocktail bars: sophisticated, chic and very stylish.
 It's also home to award-winning original cocktails that are among the best in the city.

-Cascade Room - Main Street / Mount Pleasant
+Cascade Room on Main Street in Mount Pleasant

 Sean Heather's flagship restaurant/bar is a neighborhood institution in Gastown.
 Unlike The Diamond or L'Abattoir, the Irish Heather is a throwback to old-fashioned, hard-drinking pubs--whiskey-lovers should check out the on-site Whiskey Shebeen for the largest selection of whiskeys in Vancouver.
 Though it's more of a bar-bar than a cocktail bar, the Irish Heather makes this list of top Vancouver cocktail bars for being one of the best places to grab a drink in the city, period.